-Ivy Software Leveling Option
+Online Software Leveling Option

-Students register with Heidelberg for the online Ivy Software courses but are not eligible to receive any discount or refund once enrolled into the course(s) should they no longer want to take the course or courses.
+Students register with Heidelberg for the online software courses but are not eligible to receive any discount or refund once enrolled into the course(s) should they no longer want to take the course or courses.
 These courses are flat-rate tuition.
 Fees can be found in the Expenses and Student Aid section.
-The Ivy Software, Inc. software fee is paid directly to the company upon activation.
+Software fees are paid directly to the software provider upon activation.
 Once the course is complete, Heidelberg University, as the administrator will receive the student's score results.
 A passing score, to meet the prerequisite requirement is 70 percent.